magnate3/raspberry-pi-os-qemu/docs/lesson03/rpi-os.md

 You will learn and experience with:

 1. Exception/interrupt vectors
 2. Handling interrupts
 3. Program hardware timers

+## Terms

-**"Interrupts" or "irq"?** We use these two terms interchangeably.
-Most kernel documents use the latter.
+"Interrupts" or "irq"?
+We use these two terms interchangeably.
+Many kernel documents use the latter.

 ## Background: interrupts & exceptions in ARM64